 Talk with your doctor about the best treatment plan for you.
 Options include:

 In most cases, surgery is not needed.
-But for some patients who have continued pain, surgery may performed.
+But surgery may be needed if other treatments are not helpful.
 Surgical procedures include the following: Moving the quadriceps muscle insertion on the lower leg to improve alignmentReleasing the lateral thigh muscles and tightening the medial musclesSmoothing over the undersurface of the patellaImplanting cartilage taken from one’s own knee

 To reduce your chances of chondromalacia patella, take these steps: Maintain a healthy weight to reduce stress on your knees.Properly warm up before exercising or doing any physical activity.Maintain proper strength by exercising the quadriceps, calf muscles, and hamstring muscles.Use proper footwear for your sport.
 You may need orthotic support to help correct misalignment.Slowly increase activity to avoid stress on the knee.Use proper form and technique for any sport.